When will COVID-19 end? A year into the pandemic, public health experts say: Never

 When is this finally going to end?
 That's the question on many minds after a year of living through the COVID-19 pandemic.

-But public health experts say we do have an answer, and you're not going to like: COVID-19 is never going to end.
+But public health experts say we do have an answer, and you're not going to like it: COVID-19 is never going to end.
 It now seems poised to become an endemic disease — one that is always a part of our environment, no matter what we do.

 "We've been told that this virus will disappear.
 But it will not," Dr. William Schaffner, a professor at the Vanderbilt University School of Medicine and medical director of the National Foundation For Infectious Diseases, tells CBS News.